Configuring distributed caches

 bin/kc.[sh|bat] start --cache-stack=<stack>

-The default stack is set to jdbc-ping when distributed caches are enabled, which is backwards compatible with the 26.x release stream of Keycloak.
+The default stack is set to jdbc-ping when distributed caches are enabled, which is backwards compatible with the defaults in the 26.x release stream of Keycloak.

 Available transport stacks